-To set the EOL switch on a controller:
+To set the EOL switch on a field controller:

-- 1. Determine the physical location of the controller on the FC bus. - 2.
-Determine if the controller must be set as a terminating device on the bus. - () Note: Refer to the MS/TP Communications Bus Technical Bulletin (LIT-12011034) for detailed information about EOL termination rules and EOL switch settings on FC buses.
+- Determine the physical location of the field controller on the FC bus. - 2.
+Determine if the controller must be set as a terminating device on the bus. - (i) Note: Refer to the MS/TP Communications Bus Technical Bulletin (LIT-12011034) for detailed information regarding EOL termination rules and EOL switch settings on FC buses. - 3.
+If the controller is a terminating device on the FC bus, set the EOL switch to ON.
+If the controller is not a terminating device on the bus, set the EOL switch to Off.